usnistgov/FIPS201/_FIPS201/frontend.md

 Departments and agencies may incorporate additional tamper-resistance and anti-counterfeiting methods.
-As a generally accepted security procedure, Federal departments and agencies are strongly encouraged to periodically review the viability, effectiveness, and currency of employed tamper resistance and anti- counterfeiting methods.
+As a generally accepted security procedure, Federal departments and agencies are strongly encouraged to periodically review the viability, effectiveness, and currency of employed tamper resistance and anti-counterfeiting methods.

 ### 4.1.3 Physical Characteristics and Durability